SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ssi_slave/readme.md

 1. Compile and run the application.
 2. Connect master ssi pins to slave ssi pins on WPK board.
+3. First reset the slave board and then reset the master board.
+The time difference between these resets is expected upto 5 seconds.
-3. Console output of successful configuration of clock, power mode and SSI configuration.
+4. Console output of successful configuration of clock, power mode and SSI configuration.
-4. Post transfer the data with master, slave should print the console output as test case passed.
+5. Post transfer the data with master, slave should print the console output as test case passed.
-5. After successful program execution the prints in serial console looks as shown below.
+6. After successful program execution the prints in serial console looks as shown below.

     ![Figure: Introduction](resources/readme/output.png)